harvardinformatics/GenomeAnnotation/genome_alignment/README.md

 output_dir: /path/to/my/output-directory/

+final_hal: /desired/path/to/final/file.hal

 tmp_dir: /path/to/my/tmp-directory/
 ```

 Here, `working_dir` is whatever directory you want to be in when all the cactus commands to be run.
 I prefer this directory to be one level above my output directory.
 Snakemake will also create a folder here called `slurm-logs/` where all cluster log files will be stored.

+The `final_hal` file will be the one with all aligned genomes appended to it.
+It starts as a copy of the .hal file at the root of the tree and then the `append` rule runs `halAppendSubtree` on each other node in the tree to ad them to this file.

 ### Allocating resources for each step